vicky13215/Full-Adder_with_hybrid_design_IITH_hackathon/README.md

 # Proposed sum generation circuit
 Table 2 presents input‐output logic along with the full swing transistor paths for Sum signal generation.
 The operation of the Sum generation circuit can be explained as follows:
 Case 1 (Cin ¼ 0 and AB ¼ 00= 11): The XNOR signal is 1 which turns ON n7.
-Source/ drain side input of n7 is Cin ¼ 0; which is passed towards the output Sum node as a strong logic 0.
+Source/ drain side input of n7 isCin ¼ 0; which is passed towards the output Sum node as a strong logic 0.

 Case 2 (Cin ¼ 0 and AB ¼ 01= 10): Cin ¼ 0 turns ON p6.
 Source/ drain side input of p6 is XOR = 1, which is passed towards the output Sum node as strong logic 1.

 Case 3 (Cin ¼ 1 and AB ¼ 00= 11): The XOR signal is 0 which turns ON p7.
 Source/ drain side input of p7 is Cin ¼ 1; which is passed towards the output Sum node as strong logic1.

 Case 4 (Cin ¼ 1 and AB ¼ 01= 10): Cin ¼ 1 turns ON n6.Source/ drain side input of n6 is XNOR = 0, which ispassed towards the output Sum node as strong logic 0.